 Andrew

-Former Employee Accounts๐Ÿ”—
+Former Employee Accounts§

 (Starting at 25:08 in the video)

 So, in her video, Sarah Z pauses the email chain here and talks about her communications with some former What Pumpkin staff.
 At this point, these are third-hand accounts, but there’s still some interesting stuff here I’d like to pull from.
-(This is Sarah Z talking, now)

-So, if you remember from my earlier video, I spoke about how in 2015, a large volume of the staff was abruptly fired with no warning, despite employers telling them everything was fine, and that those people received no kind of severance pay or credits.
+Sarah Z, Homestuck Sent Me A Legal Threat, And Then It Got Worse So, if you remember from my earlier video, I spoke about how in 2015, a large volume of the staff was abruptly fired with no warning, despite employers telling them everything was fine, and that those people received no kind of severance pay or credits.
 Multiple people we spoke to were able to point to specific assets that they designed that ended up in the final game despite never receiving any credit for it.

 [Employees] were later fired- this happened not only with no warning, but according to Roger, they were specifically told after asking that they shouldn’t look for another job.
 They told me,